-- Don't overload the dryer.
-Load must be able to tumble freely for fastest, most wrinkle-free drying. - 2.
-Clean lint screen before each load.
-A build-up of lint on the screen can lengthen drying time. - 3.
-Don't overdry.
+- 1. Don't overload the dryer.
+Load must be able to tumble freely for fastest, most wrinkle-free drying. - Clean lint screen before each load.
+A build-up of lint on the screen can lengthen drying time. - Don't overdry.
+Use an automatic cycle to help prevent overdrying.
 Remove load when dryer stops. - 4.
 Dry only full loads.
-Drying small loads wastes energy. - Separate light from heavyweight fabrics for faster, more even drying.
+Drying small loads wastes energy. - 5.
+Separate light from heavyweight fabrics for faster, more even drying.